letsencrypt/boulder/README.md

 the Boulder `FAKE_DNS` environment variable to another IP address.

 Most often you will want to configure `FAKE_DNS` to point to your host machine where you run an ACME client.
-Remember to also configure the ACME client to use ports 5002 and 5001 instead of 80 and 443 for HTTP-01 and TLS-ALPN-01 challenge servers (or customize the Boulder VA configuration to match your port choices).

 ### Production